NastasiaSaby/learn-you-functional-php/exercises/hello-someone/problem/problem.md

-Write a program that prints the text "Hello someone" to the console with a callable function where someone is the name given as the first argument.
+Write a program that prints the text "Hello *someone*" to the console with a callable function where someone is the name given as the first argument to the executed script.

 ----------------------------------------------------------------------
 ## HINTS